 Automatic litter boxes basically scoop your cat’s poop for you, so all you have to do is throw away the contents every week or so.

 It’s not a great option for every cat, though, especially if your cat gets scared easily.

 “They may seem convenient for the cat owner, but many times, cats are fearful of the noises and movements they make, which can cause them to stop using the litter box,” Thurlow said.

 Some cats totally don’t mind having an automatic litter box, though, and love that they’re guaranteed to have a fresh litter box every time they go — just like some of our Dodo cats who tested the Litter-Robot 3 Connect and awarded it our Paw of Approval.

 According to Dr. Tu, there are three basic steps you should follow to keep your cat’s litter box clean and tidy:

-1. Scoop it at least 1 to 2 times a day
+1. Scoop it at least one to two times a day.

-2. Dump it weekly if using non-clumping litter, monthly if using clumping litter
+2. Dump it weekly if using non-clumping litter, and monthly if using clumping litter.

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.